Can You Survive the Winter Like a Deer?

 Deer pack accumulated snow into a network of trails and runways.
 Trails allow deer to move easily between food and cover, saving valuable energy reserves.
 Conifers also reduce winds and moderate the temperature.
 On cold nights temperatures beneath heavy conifer, cover can be ten degrees warmer than in open areas.
 Deer spend many hours lying under this protection.
 However, when temperatures drop to 0 and lower, deer are forced to use increasing amounts of energy to keep warm.
 To counter this, deer select areas that minimize their exposure to cold and windy conditions and thereby lessen the impact on their energy reserves.
 For deer, one of the biggest energy drains in winter is moving through the snow.

 Now that I know these 3 factors for the DEER to survive the winter, I have decided to try this myself.

 - Stored Fat: I have loaded up on carbs and lots of good sweets..the “mast” to load on the fat.

 - Availability of “NATURAL” foods: Well there is no shortage of natural chips, Natural Beer, Natural Burgers — you know what I am talking about – we all have our favorites.
 Also, I try not to move around too much so that I don’t diminish my fat supply.
 (Very Important)

-- Severity of Winter: I have my favorite jammy’s and a few handmade quilts to bundle up in – flip on the gas logs and lay back for a winter of binge-watching a bunch of series on Netflix.
+- The severity of Winter: I have my favorite jammies and a few handmade quilts to bundle up in – flip on the gas logs and lay back for a winter of binge-watching a bunch of series on Netflix.
 If I have to move around it will be a short distance to the supply of natural foods.